Krishnaaa10/FitHub-MERN/README.md

 ---

-###✅ Deployment Notes
+🚀 Deployment Notes

+To deploy the production build:

+Build the Frontend:

+cd frontend
-Run npm run build in the frontend to generate production assets.
+npm run build

+Serve from Backend:
-Serve static React build from Express backend in production.
+Integrate the React build with Express and serve static files in production.

+Security Best Practices:

-Use environment variables securely (never commit .env).
+Store environment variables securely (never commit .env files).

+Use HTTPS in production.

-Enable HTTPS and proper CORS configuration.
+Enable CORS properly and validate API requests.

 ---

 🎨 Design Philosophy

-Dark theme for a modern, athletic aesthetic.
+🖤 Dark Theme: Sleek, modern, and athletic aesthetic.

-Engaging animations and transitions.
+✨ Engaging Animations: Smooth transitions and micro-interactions.

-Narrative-driven e-commerce layout (“vice-versa storytelling”).

-Modal-based video playback.
+🛍️ Narrative E-commerce Layout: Vice-versa storytelling experience.

+🎥 Modal-Based Video Playback: Clean and immersive.

-Responsive and accessible (keyboard + screen reader friendly).
+📱 Fully Responsive & Accessible: Optimized for all devices and screen readers.

 ---

 🧾 License

 Licensed under the MIT License

+---
 .

----

 💬 Motto

-"Hustle for that Muscle."
+“Hustle for that Muscle.”
 FITHUB — where fitness meets technology.